colons/words/articles/being-reimu/article.markdown

 Guy*?
 And why did you feel the need to let us and the our fellow passengers know of your disapproval?
 Are we a sign of the coming apocalypse?
 An invitation for Satan to bring about babies having babies and cats living with dogs?
-Shit, man, someone might even find themselves attracted to us, and that wouldn't be *right*, dammit!
+Shit, man, people might even find themselves attracted to us, and that wouldn't be *right*, dammit!

 ----